a-nom-ali/inkscape-comfyui-extension/README.md

        * Steps
      * A mask input for inpainting (mask element id must include '__mask')
      * A pose input for pose estimation (pose element id must include '__pose')
+3. If you're using the default workflows provided the following section regarding the IDS should already be correctly set up, and can be ignored for now.
-3. You need to find the correct IDs in the JSON file and set those in the IDs tab.
+4. You need to find the correct IDs in the JSON file and set those in the IDs tab.
-   * These IDs will differ from what you see in your normal (non-api) workflow in ComfyUI, so remember to check.
+   * These IDs will differ from what you see in your normal (non-API) workflow in ComfyUI, so remember to check.
-   * Defaults for these ID's have been set up to match those in the following folder:
+   * Defaults for these IDs have been set up to match those in the following folder:
      > assets/workflows/api
-4. If your ComfyUI IP or port differs, update to match.
+5. If your ComfyUI IP or port differs, update to match.
    * If ComfyUI is on a different PC on your network, remember to start it with the argument:
    > "--listen 0.0.0.0"
-5. Remember to follow the above process when you change the workflow.
+6. Remember to follow the above process when you change the workflow.

 ## Usage:
 ### Text To Image
 1. Extensions>Render>ComfyUI
 2. If you haven't done the setup, do so now
-3. Make sure "Text To Image" workflow is selected
+3. Make sure the "Text To Image" workflow is selected
 4. Enter your prompt and select your values
 5. Press Apply
 6. Wait for ComfyUI to finish producing your results